Zinnia Growth and Care Guide

 Profusion Series

-The top spot for good reason.
-The Profusion Series is a cross between Zinnia angustifolia and Zinnia elegans, combining the compact habit and disease resistance of angustifolia with the larger blooms and color range of elegans.
-It boasts an impressive seven All-America Selections (AAS) winners, including Double Deep Salmon, Red, Double Hot Cherry, and four AAS Gold Medal winners—Red Yellow Bicolor, White, Cherry, and Orange.
+The Profusion Series earns the top spot for good reason.
+Developed from a cross between Zinnia angustifolia and Zinnia elegans, it combines the exceptional disease resistance and compact habit of angustifolia with the larger flowers and broader color palette of elegans.
+The series boasts an impressive seven All America Selections winners, including Double Deep Salmon, Red, Double Hot Cherry, and the Gold Medal winners Red Yellow Bicolor, White, Cherry, and Orange.

 Zahara® Series